spadma3/duck/catkin_ws/src/30-localization-and-planning/README.md

 ## Usage

-Every node (bot, laptop etc.) wanting to communicate needs a properly formatted config file:
+Every node (bot, laptop etc.) wanting to communicate needs a properly formatted config file as follows:

     - name: "dist-est"
       description: "distributed estimation images"
       port: "12345"
       pub: "pubtopic"
       sub: "subtopic"

+`name`:arbritary name to distinguish the package using this platform `description`: TODO
+`port`: TODO
+`pub`: the outbox_topic that fleet communcation should publish to `sub`: the inbox_topic that fleet communication will subscribe to

 Then source the environment and launch the communication node with: